Aletheios/v-endless-list/README.md

 #### Slots
 * `default` (scoped slot, required): Component to render for each list item, receives the list item in the slot scope.
-* `emptyList` (optional): Text or content to show when there are no items in the list.
+* `empty-list` (optional): Text or content to show when there are no items in the list.

 #### Emitted Events
 * `reached-top`: Emitted when the list is scrolled to the very top.